What is a Charging Network?

 2. Energy Efficiency Services Limited (EESL)

 The world’s largest public energy service company, EESL, is a joint venture of NTPC Limited, Power Finance Corporation, Rural Electrification Corporation and POWERGRID.
-EESL has commissioned 300 AC and 170 DC chargers across India with 65 public charging points currently operational in Delhi NCR, according to an Oct 2019 press release.
+According to an update on LinkedIn on 9th Sep, 2020 EESL has commissioned a total of 1,218 charing points in the country including 534 captive chargers, 156 public charging stations (PCS).
 They have partnered with Urban Local Bodies in Hyderabad, Noida, Ahmedabad, Jaipur, Chennai, and signed an MoU with BSNL to install 100 public charging stations in Punjab.